 Bachelor of Science in Human Nutrition and Foods (ACEND Accredited Track)

-The Human Nutrition and Foods program at The University of Houston is currently accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995 (Phone: 800/877-1600 ext 5400).
-Upon completion of this degree, also called the Didactic Program in Dietetics, students are eligible to apply for entry into a supervised practice program which will make them eligible to take the Registration Examination for dietitians.
+The Bachelor of Science in Human Nutrition and Foods (ACEND Accredited Track) at The University of Houston is currently accredited by the Commission on Accreditation for Dietetics Education (ACEND).
+Upon completion of this degree students are eligible to apply for entry into a supervised practice program which will make them eligible to take the CDR credentialing exam for Registered Dietitian Nutritionist (RD/N).
 At the undergraduate level, this degree emphasizes the knowledge and skills essential for competent entry-level dietetics practice.

 Bachelor of Science in Human Nutrition and Foods (Nutrition and Fitness Track)